devbrainlab/devbrainlab.github.io/jekyll/people.markdown

     image: Kate.jpg
     email: klmills@uoregon.edu
     body: Kate leads the Developing Brains in Context Lab.
 She is a first generation student from Louisville KY and received her PhD from University College London in 2015.
 Her favorite part of science is working with good people to figure out things about development.
 [CV](/assets/papers/KathrynLMills_CV.pdf)
+  - name: Grant Sandler
+    image: Grant.jpg
+    email: gsandler@uoregon.edu
+    body:  Grant is the lab manager of the Developing Brains in Context Lab.
+He graduated from the University of Oregon with a B.S. in psychology in 2022.
+He enjoys working with youth and recently spent 11 months as a Juvenile Justice Specialist for the Martin Luther King Jr. Education Center in Lane County.
+Grant’s one day hopes obtain a PhD in clinical developmental psychology.
+Research interests of his include racism prevention, social and cognitive neuroscience, mentalization, and how trauma and environmental influences impacts child development and behavior.
+Additionally, Grant would like to research Mentalization-based therapy (MBT).
+An overarching goal for Grant is to increase access to mental health treatment for all individuals.
   - name: Lucy Whitmore
     image: Lucy.png
     email: lwhitmor@uoregon.edu